 The dock it’s self is walled all around the edge and is a stable fishing platform, it drops down in the middle and has sandy floor (shame about rubbish left by previous occupants each time I go) I often see people fishing at night when camping above but haven’t tried it myself as littlun always wants to join me.
 Tried down the side a few times for minis with no joy but water clarity was poor, low tide can leave the base of the dock with little water, you can see the rocky section stretching out to the right, fishing straight out in front is on to a soft sandy section.

 I have seen a few pics of decent size bass from a local lad who lure fishes over the rocks, there is also a man made fish trap visible on lower tides on Pistyll beach which I have been meaning go check out.
 I say beach, it is mainly shingle.
 The cliffs/ land behind the beach is traversable but suffers from very visibly from erosion so be careful if heading down, the beach is also fully covered at high tide.
-It’s doable if able bodied but it’s something to be aware of.
+It’s doable if able bodied but it’s something to be aware of as its not easy.

 Species: not exhaustive